sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

   - - Our SOPs are held on a public website backed by a private GitHub repository with limited edit access.
     - Policies and other forms that need signatures as part of our SOPs are held in a private Sharepoint folder with limited access.
     - Acceptance of policies is recorded in a document held in a private Sharepoint folder.
+    - We do not have an explicit process for determining who should have administrator access to these folders and repositories.
     ##### Potential Improvements
-    - We do not as of yet have an explicit process for determining who should have admin access to these folders and repositories, for instance passing a specific training module or going through an induction process.
+    - Develop an induction process and/or mandatory training programme for potential administrators.
 * - 1.2.2.
   - 1
   - - All SOPs are stored in a version controlled repository.
-Policies, forms and project documentation are stored in a controlled Sharepoint folder.
+    - Policies, forms and project documentation are stored in a controlled Sharepoint folder.
+    - We do not currently use explicit versioning for forms/documents that need to be signed.
     ##### Potential Improvements
-    - We do not currently use explicit versioning for forms/documents that need to be signed.
-    - We do not currently tag documents handled by git version control so that the specific document followed can be referred to.
+    - Use tags to refer to documents handled by git version control.
+    - Use in-file versioning for files stored on Sharepoint.
 * - 1.2.3.
   - 0
   - - We regularly discuss our information governance processes with impacted projects and look for ways to improve and streamline them.